Table of Contents

 The Definition of Faith

 By faith, God’s child regards himself already owning what has been promised to him.
 His full trust in the God, who has made the promise, leaves no doubt as to its fulfillment in His appointed time.
-Faith allows the believer not only to lay hold onto the future promised blessings but to receive and to rejoice in them in the present time.
+Trust allows the believer not only to lay hold onto the future promised blessings but to receive and to rejoice in them in the present time.
 The future hope becomes a present blessing.
 The future blessings are no longer only dreams to be received, but they are living realities.
 Thus, to the person who has faith, the unseen becomes seen.

 The Heroes of Faith

 The faith of God’s prophets “the elders” (Hebrews 11:2) led them to godly lives, which bore witness to the reality of their faith.
 Their faith glorified God.
 The apostle Paul, in Hebrews 11, lists some of these faithful heroes who have obtained “a good report.”
 These heroes were ordinary humans who had “like passions as we are” (James 5:17), yet they did great things.
 This truth shows that even the weakest of God’s children today may obtain victory over every sin in his life.

 One of those heroes was Elijah, who was not saved from the trials of life that all people encounter and at times he even displayed the frailties of men (1 Kings 19:4).
 We can be certain that the victory of Elijah’s prayer was not the result of any extraordinary qualification he had, but of the grace of God working miracles in his life.